LiftReg: Limited Angle 2D/3D Deformable Registration: Acknowledgement

-Research reported in this publication was supported by the National Institutes of Health (NIH) ) under award numbers NIH 1 R01 HL149877 and NIH 1 R01 EB028283.
+Thanks to Peirong Liu (UNC), Dr. Rong Yuan (Peking University), and Boqi Chen (UNC) for providing valuable suggestions on during the writing of the manuscript.
+The research reported in this publication was supported by the National Institutes of Health (NIH) under award numbers NIH 1 R01 HL149877 and NIH 1 R01 EB028283.
 The content is solely the responsibility of the authors and does not necessarily represent the official views of the NIH.

-Thanks for Peirong Liu (UNC), Dr. Rong Yuan (Peking University) and Boqi Chen (UNC) for valuable suggestions on menuscript writing.